 what to expect when you're expecting

 What to Expect When You’re Expecting is about a woman who has been scientifically impregnated with the eggs of the endangered Loggerhead sea turtle.
-She nests on the beach one night while a local news crew provides live updates of the process.
+She nests on the beach one night while a local news crew provides live updates throughout the process.

 This vignette is born out of a mild obsession with the 2009 media trajectory of Nadya Suleman, a.k.a Octomom, who gave birth to octuplets as the result of in vitro fertilization.
 In our pro-natalist society, the tabloids and their followers initially praised Nadya’s super fertility, but were quick to scold when it was discovered the pregnancy was a result of corrupt medical science and that the single mother was on welfare and already raising six other children.